Frozen-in fermionic singlet dark matter in non-standard cosmology with a decaying fluid: Assumptions and a dark matter model

 \section{Assumptions and a dark matter model}

 We start by introducing the fluid $\Phi$, with an equation of state given by

 In order to study this scenario in a model independent way, we assume that $w$ is a constant.
 We define

 which will prove to be a more convenient parameterization.
-Furthermore, we assume that initially (\ie after the end of inflation) the Universe is dominated by radiation, with $\Phi$ dominating the energy budget for some time until it decays and deposits its energy to the plasma.
+Furthermore, we assume that initially (\ie after the end of inflation) the Universe was dominated by radiation, followed by a period of $\Phi$ dominance until its decay that increased the entropy of the plasma.
 We, therefore, assume $c<4$ and some energy transfer rate ($\Gamma_\Phi = {\rm const.}$) from $\Phi$ to the plasma.
 Moreover, in order not to alter too much the outcome of nucleosynthesis, $\Gamma_\Phi$ has to be such that $\Phi$ has decayed away some time before the plasma reaches $T \sim \mathcal{O}(10)~\MeV$~\cite{Kawasaki:2000en, Hannestad:2004px, Ichikawa:2005vw, DeBernardis:2008zz}.
 Also, we consider only the cases with $c>0$, since otherwise $\Phi$ would have decayed very slowly and it would have been difficult for it to decay away efficiently.

-Since the mean life-time $\tau_{\rm end}$ of the fluid is of the order $\tau_{\rm end} \sim \Gamma_\Phi^{-1}$, we expect most decays of $\Phi$ to have happened before $t \approx \tau_{\rm end} $, \ie when $\Gamma_\Phi \approx H|_{t=\tau_{\rm end}}$, where $H$ is the Hubble parameter.
+Since the mean life-time, $\tau_{\rm end}$, of the fluid is of the order $\tau_{\rm end} \sim \Gamma_\Phi^{-1}$, we expect most decays of $\Phi$ to have happened before $t \approx \tau_{\rm end} $, \ie when $\Gamma_\Phi \approx H|_{t=\tau_{\rm end}}$, where $H$ is the Hubble parameter.
 Time is not a convenient variable here, and usually one expresses it in terms of the temperature of the plasma.
 In a radiation-dominated Universe this is straightforward, as $H_{\rm R} \sim T^2$, where $H_{\rm R}$ denotes the Hubble parameter assuming radiation-dominated expansion.
 In an NSC setting, the Hubble parameter can deviate from $H_{\rm R}$ significantly.
 However, it is still convenient to define $\Gamma_\Phi$ as the standard cosmological value of the Hubble parameter at $\TEND$,

 where $\GammaPhi = H_{\rm R} (\TEND)$ and $\TEND$ denotes the temperature that would correspond to $ H_{\rm R}|_{t=\tau_{\rm end} }$ in a radiation-dominated Universe.
 Therefore, we may choose $\TEND$ as a free (and more intuitive) parameter which determines $\Gamma_\Phi$.
 Notice that $\TEND$ and the actual temperature at which $\Phi$ has decayed away can be different, depending on how much $H$ deviates from $H_{\rm R}$.
 However, as we discuss later, these two temperatures are of the same order (at least for $c \gtrsim 0.5$), and we should expect $\TEND \gtrsim \mathcal{O}(10~\MeV)$ in order to preserve the outcome of nucleosynthesis.